chabibchabib/GCpu_OpticalFlow/Doc/_build/html/_sources/README.rst.txt

 B. For the CPU version:
 -----------------------
 For the GPU version you will first need an  NVIDIA CUDA GPU with the Compute Capability 3.0 or larger.
-Beside the previous packages some additional ones with some and APIs will be needed to run the code on GPU
+Beside the previous packages some additional ones will be needed to run the code on GPU

 - `Cupy <https://cupy.dev/>`_
 - `cuCIM API <https://docs.rapids.ai/api/cucim/stable/api.html>`_